Putin: Nuclear risk is rising, but we are not mad

 Subjects to be discussed during the meeting were also heavily vetted beforehand, according to the independent Russian news outlet Vertska.

-In recent weeks, Russia's nuclear doctrine has come under close scrutiny on the circumstances in which it could use nuclear arms, in particular a "tactical" weapon that might be unleashed on the battlefield in Ukraine.
+In recent weeks, Russia's nuclear doctrine has come under close scrutiny on when nuclear arms could be used, in particular a "tactical" weapon that might be unleashed on the battlefield in Ukraine.

 A tactical nuclear weapon is for use in combat, as opposed to the larger "strategic" weapons which are designed to cause massive destruction.